Baseball: Around the world

 Despite having been called "America's national pastime", baseball is well-established in several other countries.
 As early as 1877, a professional league, the International Association, featured teams from both Canada and the United States.
 While baseball is widely played in Canada and many minor league teams have been based in the country, the American major leagues did not include a Canadian club until 1969, when the Montreal Expos joined the National League as an expansion team.
 In 1977, the expansion Toronto Blue Jays joined the American League.

 Sadaharu Oh managing the Japan national team in the 2006 World Baseball Classic.
 Playing for the Central League's Yomiuri Giants (1959–80), Oh set the professional world record for home runs.

 In 1847, American soldiers played what may have been the first baseball game in Mexico at Parque Los Berros in Xalapa, Veracruz.
 The first formal baseball league outside of the United States and Canada was founded in 1878 in Cuba, which maintains a rich baseball tradition.
+The English football club, Aston Villa, were the first British baseball champions winning the 1890 National League of Baseball of Great Britain.
+The 2025 National Champions were the London Mets.

+Pesäpallo, a Finnish variation of baseball, was invented by Lauri "Tahko" Pihkala in the 1920s, and after that, it has changed with the times and grown in popularity.
+Picture of Pesäpallo match in 1958 in Jyväskylä, Finland.

 The Dominican Republic held its first islandwide championship tournament in 1912.
 Professional baseball tournaments and leagues began to form in other countries between the world wars, including the Netherlands (formed in 1922), Australia (1934), Japan (1936), Mexico (1937), and Puerto Rico (1938).
 The Japanese major leagues have long been considered the highest quality professional circuits outside of the United States.

-Pesäpallo, a Finnish variation of baseball, was invented by Lauri "Tahko" Pihkala in the 1920s, and after that, it has changed with the times and grown in popularity.
-Picture of Pesäpallo match in 1958 in Jyväskylä, Finland.

 After World War II, professional leagues were founded in many Latin American countries, most prominently Venezuela (1946) and the Dominican Republic (1955).
 Since the early 1970s, the annual Caribbean Series has matched the championship clubs from the four leading Latin American winter leagues: the Dominican Professional Baseball League, Mexican Pacific League, Puerto Rican Professional Baseball League, and Venezuelan Professional Baseball League.
 In Asia, South Korea (1982), Taiwan (1990) and China (2003) all have professional leagues.

-The English football club, Aston Villa, were the first British baseball champions winning the 1890 National League of Baseball of Great Britain.
-The 2020 National Champions were the London Mets.
 Other European countries have seen professional leagues; the most successful, other than the Dutch league, is the Italian league, founded in 1948.
 In 2004, Australia won a surprise silver medal at the Olympic Games.
 The Confédération Européene de Baseball (European Baseball Confederation), founded in 1953, organizes a number of competitions between clubs from different countries.
 Other competitions between national teams, such as the Baseball World Cup and the Olympic baseball tournament, were administered by the International Baseball Federation (IBAF) from its formation in 1938 until its 2013 merger with the International Softball Federation to create the current joint governing body for both sports, the World Baseball Softball Confederation (WBSC).
 Women's baseball is played on an organized amateur basis in numerous countries.